pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

   * +2 if AI slower then player
   * +2 if player needs 3 or more hits to faint
 * Effect Poison (+2)
-  * Except score same as Toxic
+  * Besides score same as Toxic
 * Throat Chop (+2)
   * If AI faster and the best damage move from Player is a sound move
 * Effect Wrap (Fire Spin, Whirlpool, ...)